Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 [M::mm_idx_stat::0.910*1.28] distinct minimizers: 2598367 (94.68% are singletons); average occurrences: 1.076; average spacing: 5.350; total length: 14953273
 ~~~
 {: .output}
-Medaka first looks for the other programs that it needs (known as dependencies) and their versions, which have also been pre-installed on the instance.
-Once it confirms they are preset it begins by aligning the raw reads (basecalls) to the assembly using minimap.
+Medaka first looks for the other programs that it needs (known as dependencies) and their versions.
+These dependencies have been pre-installed on the instance.
+Once it confirms they are present it begins by aligning the raw reads (basecalls) to the assembly using minimap.

 Once medaka has completed the end of the file will contain something like:
 ~~~
 [20:51:16 - DataIndx] Loaded 1/1 (100.00%) sample files.